xinruili07/takehome-assignment/backend/README.md

 virtualenv -p python3 venv
 ```

 You must be in this virtual environment to install dependencies and start this server.
 Once you do this, you will see `(venv)` preceding your prompts.
-To do thit:
+To do this:

 ```
 source venv/bin/activate